Abiaina/Hub-Corner-Pharmacy-Grocery/GITHUB_PAGES_SETUP.md

 1. **Go to "Actions" tab** in your repository
 2. **Click on the latest workflow run**
-3. **Watch the "build-and-deploy" job** - it should now succeed
+3. **Watch the "build" job** - it should succeed
-4. **The workflow will create a `gh-pages` branch automatically**
+4. **Watch the "deploy" job** - it should deploy to Pages

 ## What the Updated Workflow Does

-The workflow now uses `peaceiris/actions-gh-pages@v3` which:
+The workflow now uses GitHub's official Pages deployment actions:
-- Creates a `gh-pages` branch automatically
-- Pushes the built files to that branch
-- Works with both "Deploy from a branch" and "GitHub Actions" sources
+- `actions/configure-pages@v4` - Sets up Pages
+- `actions/upload-pages-artifact@v3` - Uploads build artifacts
+- `actions/deploy-pages@v4` - Official GitHub Pages deployment
+- No need to create branches or push to repository

 ## If It Still Fails